 You might feel that creative inspiration is hard to come by if you're confined to your home; whether you're social distancing or self-isolating, staring at the same four walls might leave you struggling for inspiration.
 Thankfully, with a bit of creative thought, you can take some fun photographs without going outside!

-We've put together 11 different home projects that you can shoot indoors, in your own home, without worrying about getting outdoors – and many of them can be done on your kitchen table using things (and people!) that you have available already…
+We've put together this list of home photo projects that you can shoot indoors, in your own home – and many of them can be done on your kitchen table using things (and people!) that you have available already…

 1. Make a splash